 Ludger Sylbaris was one of the only survivors of the volcanic eruption of Mt.
 Pelée in 1902 which killed 30,000 - 40,000 people.
 He was arrested after a bar fight or street brawl.
 He was thrown in jail into solitary confinement.
 His cell was partially below ground, bombproof, and only had a small grate for air-exchange.
 He urinated on his clothing and placed it in the grate.
 He suffered severe burns but survived.
 He later joined the Barnum and Bailey's circus as the "man who survived doomsday".

-occurred in 1967 between the Kansas City Chiefs and the Green Bay Packers.
-It was filmed by NBC and CBS, however, both wiped the tapes (to cut costs).
-Consequently, there was no surviving footage of the game.
-That is, until January 2016, when the NFL announced that after using several dozen sources (such as home video in attics), splicing them together and superimposing the original audio.
+The first Superbowl occurred in 1967 between the Kansas City Chiefs and the Green Bay Packers.
+It was filmed by both NBS and CBS.
+However, both wiped the original tapes (to cut costs).
+Consequently, there was no surviving footage of the game...until January 2016, when the NFL announced that, using various sources (including home videos in attics), they were able to put together a complete feature including the audio.

 Celsius didn't invent Celsius.
 He did develop a temperature scale, but in his, water boiled at 0 and froze at 100.
 He developed it this way because it wouldn't involve negative numbers preventing mathematical errors.
 At about the same time Jean-Pierre Christin developed a scale proposing the more common 0 (freezing) and 100 (boiling).
 Upon Celsius' death, Carolus Linnaeus reversed his scale.
 It was known as the 'centigrade' scale but in 1948 'Celsius' was formally adopted because in French and Spanish, centigrade, had other meanings.
 It's believed 'Celsius' was adopted as the name due to a mistaken attribution in a German school-book.